Eschatologue/CM_wiki/docs/class/magus/index.md

 ### Level 14: Superior Spellsunder

-When a creature you can see within 30 feet is targeted by a spell you can see, you can take a Reaction to teleport to an unoccupied space within 5 feet of it and use your Spellsunder reaction against the triggering spell.
+When a creature you can see within 30 feet is targeted by a spell you can see, you can take a **:rsc-r: Reaction**{ .rsc } to teleport to an unoccupied space within 5 feet of it and use your Spellsunder reaction against the triggering spell.

 ### Level 19: Epic Boon